 log3(2) + log3(x)

-I have division inside the log, which can be split apart as subtraction outside the log, so:
+I have division inside the log.
+According to the second of the log rules above, this can be split apart as subtraction outside the log, so:

-The first term on the right-hand side of the above equation can be simplified to an exact value, by applying the basic definition of what a logarithm is:
+The first term on the right-hand side of the above equation can be simplified to an exact value, by applying the basic definition of what a logarithm is.
+In this case, I'm using the fact that the power required on 4 to create 16 is 2; in other words, since 42 = 16, then:

 log4(16) = 2